- Try our 7-night fly-drive itinerary 'The unspoiled countryside of Skane'. Prices from £1124 per person.

 The islands of Gotland and Öland, off the east coast, have a vibrant summer scene attracting visitors and Swedes to their shores.
 Here history - the walled city of Visby, a UNESCO World Heritage Site (Gotland), medieval fortresses and the largest castle ruin in northern Europe (Öland) - is combined with unspoiled nature.

 As winter approaches the Swedish countryside transforms into an idyllic winter scene.
 The towns and cities twinkle with candlelight and there are numerous festive, markets and concerts to enjoy.

-The north of the country – Kiruna and Luleå - offers visitors a majestic, snow-covered landscape as well as an extensive selection of winter activities.
+The north of the country – Kiruna and Luleå, at this time of year, offers visitors a majestic, snow-covered landscape as well as an extensive selection of winter activities.
 Home to the Lapps or Sámi, Scandinavia’s oldest indigenous people, this area is steeped in local tradition and history.
 It is also one of the few places on earth where you can see the magnificent Northern Lights.

 Watch Sunvil Discovery's video about holidays in Sweden

 UNESCO has added 14 sites in Sweden to the World Heritage List including: